3. Describing research data (documentation, metadata)

 Watch the video

-Metadata is crucial for the data to be found: The Elements of FAIR – Findable, CSC (8:49).
+Metadata is crucial for the findability of data: The Elements of FAIR – Findable, CSC (8:49).

 In brief